The Impact of Dams on Water Scarcity: A Case Study of the Zayandehrood River Basin

 Authors

-1 Faculty of Engineering, University of Kashan, Kashan, Iran
+1 Department of Civil Engineering, Faculty of Engineering, University of Kashan, Kashan, Iran.

 Abstract